Dr. Janet Brewer

 FACULTY PROFILE

 Dr. Janet Brewer is an Assistant Professor at Governors State University.
-She teaches undergraduate Comparative International Criminal Justice Systems, Judicial Process & Constitutional Issues, Exploring Ethics, Research Design, Crime Analysis, and Neuroscience & the Law.
+She teaches undergraduate Comparative International Criminal Justice Systems, Judicial Process & Constitutional Issues, Critical Issues in Juvenile Justice, Exploring Ethics, Research Design, Crime Analysis, and Neuroscience & the Law.
 She also teaches graduate-level seminars, criminal law/mock trial, and qualitative research methods courses.

 Dr. Brewer has taught undergraduate students in law and related fields, graduate-level students including supervision of doctoral candidates, medical students, health care professionals, and practicing solicitors seeking Higher Rights of Audience (HRA) as a solicitor advocate throughout England and Wales.
 Dr. Brewer’s former students are attorneys practicing medical law or criminal defense within many common law and mixed jurisdictions, including the United States, Canada, India, Great Britain, and the Caribbean.